The troubleshooting page describes common issues that you might encounter while using Cloud Domains and tells you how to handle them.

 - Cancel the pending transfer and start again.
 For instructions about how to cancel a transfer, see Cancel a pending transfer.

 - Acknowledge any communication that your current registrar might have sent, and follow the instructions given in it.

 You want to transfer your domain from Cloud Domains to another registrar, but cannot access your transfer authorization code

 Cloud Domains does not allow transfers to other registrars within the first 60 days of registration.
 You can contact Google Domains support to request an exception.

-If you have crossed the 60-day limit, see Getting or resetting an authorization code.
+If your registration has crossed the 60-day limit, see Get or reset an authorization code.

 Your domain stopped working and has

 issues field.
 The most common cause of suspension is